blackpython890/TSAI/S15/README.md

 ## Objective

-Build your own custom dataset and use this dataset for monocular depth estmation.
+Build your own custom dataset and use this dataset for monocular depth estmation and segmentation simultaneously.

 You must have following images :
  * 100 background ( Scenes like fronts of the shops , malls , airport etc ) of you own choice.